alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 The indexing of the `aud` array is zero-based so the first entry of the `aud` array has index 0.

 The `scope` claim MUST NOT allow access to the current API if the API name is not an element of the space separated list of API(s) of the claim.
 Otherwise the `scope` claim MUST provide Read access to the complete hierarchy of the current API which MAY further be restricted by a private `x-nmos-*` claim for the current API.
 An NMOS Node MUST provide such Read access independently of the path being accessed.
 The presence of an `x-nmos-*` claim MUST remove the default Read access from the `scope` claim for the associated API.
+If the `scope` claim is an empty string, access MUST be denied.

 Note: As opposed to the AMWA/NMOS specification, the presence of an `x-nmos-*` claim matching an NMOS API does not grant implicit read only access.
 In fact it does the opposite by removing the implicit read only access from the `scope` claim for that NMOS API.